Toka69/P8_TODO/AUTHENTICATION.md

 Still in the security.yaml file, we now enter the firewall configuration:
 - We have two personalized services: the AccessDeniedHandler and LoginFormAuthenticator.
 The first manages connection errors (redirection and display of errors), the second is the authentication form.
-The'AccessDeniedHandler is first because it takes priority over the rest.
+The AccessDeniedHandler is first because it takes priority over the rest.
 - Then we have the redirection route when disconnecting.
 - Finally, the entry point for unauthenticated visitors which is the authentication form.